-- 1. The charges against the student are not supported by substantial evidence. - 2.
-The student's removal is otherwise in violation of law. - 3.
+- 1. The charges against the student are not supported by substantial evidence. - The student's removal is otherwise in violation of law7, including the Cortland Enlarged City School District's Code of Conduct. - 3.
 The conduct warrants suspension from school pursuant to Education Law §3214 and a suspension will be imposed.